 While a fall application gives amendments more time to regenerate your native soil, they’ll still help improve your soil even if you’re adding them now.

 Also consider adding lots of organic matter to your garden bed, such as shredded leaves, compost and/or dehydrated manure.
 Organic materials loosen the soil’s structure, improving drainage and allowing roots to penetrate more easily.

 Now you’re ready to dig in.
-Just loosen the soil by digging or tilling 6 to 8 inches deep with a garden fork if you haven’t already amended your soil.
-Turn your amendments and organic matter into the loosened soil so everything is mixed together.
+Just loosen the soil by digging or tilling 6 to 8 inches deep with a garden fork, if you haven’t already amended your soil.
+Turn your amendments and organic matter into loosened soil so everything is mixed together.

 For annual containers, such as window boxes or flowerpots, remove the old soil and throw any non-diseased material in the compost pile.
 Add fresh potting soil to get containers ready for spring flowers.
 For perennial containers, replenish the soil by mixing in a fresh layer of compost.